corememltd/cloud-managed-dns/README.md

 # Deploy

+Whilst following the below deploy process, early into it you may see it stall with something like the following message:

+    ==> azure-arm.main: Microsoft Azure: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code ABCD12345 to authenticate.

+You should follow the instructions shown there to authorise the CLI tooling to perform tasks using your user credentials.

+**N.B.** annoyingly you will need to do this twice one immediately after the other but once done you should be able to walk away and get a coffee

 ## Authoritative DNS (Cloud)

 Initially we need to build an image for our DNS proxy resolver to run in Azure, this is done with: